cbrandolino/log/books.md

 ## October 2018

+- The Crooked Timber of Humanity, Isaiah Berlin, 4
 - The Bell Jar *(fiction)*, Sylvia Plath, 4
 - The Fifth Risk, Michael Lewis, 3.5
 - The Cost-Benefit Revolution, Cass R. Sunstein, 3